memfault/interrupt/_drafts/firmware-update-architecture.md

 }
 {% endblockdiag %}{:.diag1}

 This is not a practical design.
-For one, self modifying code is easy to mess up.
+For one, self-modifying code is easy to mess up.
 Let's see how we might modify this architecture to get to something we're happy with.

 ### DFU should be separate from the application

-The only time I ever broke DFU on a device, I did it without changing a line of code relating to DFU.
-Unbeknownst to me, our DFU processes depended on an uninitialized variable which up until then had always ended up being `0`.
+The only time I ever broke DFU on a device, I did it without changing a line of code related to DFU.
+Unbeknownst to me, our DFU processes accidentally depended on an uninitialized variable which up until then had always ended up being `0`.
 Inevitably a new version reshuffled the content of the stack, and all of a sudden our uninitialized variable held a "1".
 This prevented DFU from taking